 - Division– What is an equitable division of the assets and liabilities?

-For a better understanding of what property will be considered marital property that can be divided in your divorce proceeding, it is important that you talk to a family law attorney to help you determine how your property will be viewed by the courts.
+For a better understanding of what property will be considered marital property that can be divided in your divorce proceeding, it is important that you talk to a family lawyer to help you determine how your property will be viewed by the courts.
 Should you require additional information on this topic, please feel free to contact Simpson Legal Group, LLC, at (712) 256-9899.